yeslogic/prince-docs/docs/javascript.md

 The most notable difference is the fact that a printed page cannot be interactive, being static in nature: in principle a document cannot be modified after it is deemed to be ready for print.
 JavaScript can basically be run twice: the first time it is run before layout, where it interacts with and modifies the layout (and the DOM structure).
 Once layout is finished, JavaScript can be run a second time from the `complete` event handler (see [Event Handling](javascript.md#event-handling)) to inspect the layout, without modifying the DOM.

 However, Prince also offers to register the function [`Prince.registerPostLayoutFunc(func)`](js-support.md#window.Prince.registerPostLayoutFunc), which is called after layout finished, similar to the current `oncomplete` event.
 If this function modifies the DOM, Prince will perform layout again on the updated document.
-For more details see [The Prince Object](#the-prince-object) and [The "Two-Pass" Solution](cookbook.md#the-two-pass-solution).
+For more details see [The Prince Object](#the-prince-object) and [The "Multi-Pass" Solution](cookbook.md#the-multi-pass-solution).

 Please also note that a consequence of the non-interactive nature of printed media is that any interactive events, such as e.g. `onClick`, do not make sense, and will never fire.